fccn/nau_playbooks/roles/mongo_docker_deploy/README.md

 Connect to the replica set’s primary.
 Run this to know which is the primary.
 ```
+ssh pers...
+mongo admin -u admin -pXXXXXXX -host rs0/localhost
 db.hello()
 ```

 Add this new mongo to the replica set.
 ```
-rs.add( { host: "mongodb3.example.net:27017", priority: 0, votes: 0 } )
+rs.add( { host: "<new VM>:27017", priority: 0, votes: 0 } )
 ```

 Ensure it reaches SECONDARY state.
 ```
+ssh <new VM>
+mongo admin -u admin -pXXXXXXX -host rs0/localhost
 rs.status()
 ```

-Deploy the new node to clients, like open edx.
+Deploy the new node to Mongo DB clients.
+On Open edX add that new node on the list of Mongo connection string.

+Once the newly added member has transitioned into SECONDARY state, use rs.reconfig() to update the newly added member’s priority and votes if needed.
 Update the new node:
 ```
 var cfg = rs.conf();